scipy-conference/scipy_proceedings/papers/yu_feng/paper.rst

 The application delivery mechanism on a super-computer can deliver the full binary executable to the computing nodes.
-In fact, older systems can only deliver one staticly linked executable file to the computing nodes during the job launch.
+In fact, older systems can only deliver one statically linked executable file to the computing nodes during the job launch.
 The support of dynamic libraries on Cray systems was once very limited :cite:`zhaoshared` -- a significant amount of work has been invested to solve this limitation in the context of shared library objects